jakearchibald/jakearchibald.com/static-build/posts/2025/10/present-and-future-of-progressive-image-rendering/index.md

 djxl doesn't support the earlier rendering that `--progressive_dc` offers, but there's also a Rust-based decoder, [jxl-oxide](https://github.com/tirr-c/jxl-oxide), which can handle earlier rendering.

-jxl-oxide isn't fast enough for browser usage right now (folks are working on that), but it's an interesting preview of what's possible.
+jxl-oxide isn't fast enough for browser, but it's an interesting preview of what's possible.
 There's also a [neat wasm version, that lets you see partial renders](https://jxl-oxide.tirr.dev/demo/index.html).
 Here's a [progressive version of the fox image](asset-url:./imgs/fox-progressive.jxl), if you want to try it yourself.
 Otherwise, here's a rough guide:

 <figure class="full-figure max-figure">
 <script type="component">{